How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 Cognitive Defusion: Creating Psychological Distance

-Recognize thoughts as passing mental events, not absolute facts.
-This technique reduces their emotional grip and frees you to act on your values.
+Recognize thoughts as passing mental events rather than absolute facts.
+This shift reduces emotional grip and lets you act on your values.

 The Fundamental Shift